TheThinkingHome/device_sentinel/README.md

 | **Low battery** | The level falls past your threshold, default twenty percent, and stays there. | Warning while you can still act, rather than a post-mortem once the device has gone quiet. |
 | **Weak or railed signal** | A link spending its day at or below that device's own learned floor, or stuck at the value that means no reading at all. | Links degrade before they fail.
 This is the part you can fix with a repeater. |

-Judgment is made per device, not per entity.
-If any one entity on a device is still reporting, the device is alive.
-One sensor with six entities does not become six separate alarms.

 ## What You Get

 ### It Watches Everything From The Moment You Install It

 There is no watch list to maintain.
 Every device in your registry is observed from the start, so the leak sensor you paired last month is already covered and the one you pair tomorrow will be too.
-Non-hardware entries like Sun, add-ons and dashboard plugins classify themselves out, and the integration refuses to watch itself.
+Non-hardware entries like Sun, Backup, and HACS classify themselves out.

 It cannot watch what your integrations ship switched off, and most of them ship battery, signal and last-seen entities disabled.
 Three buttons turn them on in bulk, one per kind, leaving alone anything you disabled on purpose.

 You curate by exception.
 Exclude a whole integration, a label, or a single device.
-Excluding stops the judging and the reporting; it does not stop the watching, so a device you un-exclude next year already knows its own rhythm and needs no relearning period.
+Excluding stops the judging and the reporting; it does not stop the learning, so a device you un-exclude next year already knows its own rhythm and needs no relearning period.

 ### Warnings Before The Failure